 Since the release of her acclaimed album Every Time My Mind Runs Wild, soulful roots rocker Terra Lightfoot has wowed audiences across North America, the UK and Europe, playing hundreds of live dates in venues from cafés to coliseums and everywhere in between.

 On stages in Europe, the UK, the US and across Canada, Lightfoot has performed alongside the likes of Emmylou Harris, Gordon Lightfoot, Ron Sexsmith, Built to Spill, Guided by Voices, The Both, Albert Lee, James Burton, Grace Potter, Bettye Lavette, Blue Rodeo, Randy Bachman, The Sadies, The Wood Brothers and Daniel Lanois.

 Marking the end of an amazing year of worldwide touring, Lightfoot celebrates a CIMA Road Gold certification and releases her new, orchestral album Live In Concert as a Valentine to fans.
-The album will be released Feb 10, 2017 on Sonic Unyon Records/Sony Music Canada, available on CD, vinyl, digital and streaming formats.
+The album, released Feb 10, 2017, is available on CD, vinyl, digital and streaming formats.

 As part of that touring, she collaborated with the National Academy Orchestra of Canada, performing under legendary conductor Boris Brott, to present those songs in dynamic orchestral arrangements.
 The experience gave fans an amazing chance to experience the performer’s talent, charm and emotional power as never before.

 Those collaborations were staged for two intimate hour-long shows on one memorable night at McMaster University’s LIVELab, joined by special guest John-Angus MacDonald of The Trews.
 The entire set was recorded and is now seeing release as Live In Concert — a special Valentine from the artist to her fans.